 That doesn’t mean it’s impossible to see improvement in less time — some people put visible changes at about 6 weeks — but it does mean you should be patient before throwing in the towel on your retinol product.

 Keep in mind that a prescription tretinoin product is going to work faster, because it’s more bioavailable.
 However, the potential for irritation is correspondingly greater as well.

 Retinol is one of the most studied dermatological ingredients, trusted and used for decades now to support cell turnover.
 It’s effective for treating acne, and minimizing premature aging, like fine lines and wrinkles, as well as hyperpigmentation.
-Results like this are the reason why I have three retinol products in my SLMD Skincare line: Retinol Serum, Dream On Night Cream, and Night Light Eye Cream.
-Choose the formula that works best for your skin type and goals.
+Results like this are the reason why I have a couple of retinol products in my SLMD Skincare line: Retinol Serum and Night Light Eye Cream.